 PDT has been tried for brain tumours that have come back after standard treatment.
 But a recent trial looked at PDT for newly diagnosed brain tumours.
 The people taking part in this trial had glioblastoma multiforme and had either surgery and radiotherapy, or surgery, PDT and radiotherapy.
 The researchers found that it took longer for the brain tumours to start growing again in people who had the PDT.
 In this group of patients, the researchers also found there was more of an improvement in how well they were and how many activities they were able to carry out 6 months after treatment.
 This was only a small trial of 27 people, and so the researchers suggest this treatment should be looked at in larger trials.

 Another trial is comparing different laser wave lengths in PDT for the most common types of brain tumour (glioblastoma multiforme or anaplastic astrocytoma).
 This trial is looking at giving PDT after surgery for brain tumours.
 The aim is to kill any cells left behind.
 The trial team are comparing 2 different PDT laser wave lengths.
 One shines deeper into brain tissue than the other.
 Doctors want to know which wave length of laser is better at stopping brain tumours coming back after surgery.
 This trial has now closed to recruitment and we are waiting for the results.

-The trial seemed to show that the electrical field therapy may work as well as chemotherapy for glioblastoma that has come back after previous treatment.
+The trial seemed to show that the electrical field therapy may work as well as chemotherapy for glioblastoma that has come back after previous treatments.
 The researchers say that the electrical field therapy seems to be safe and the only side effects reported were skin irritation from the electrodes.
 However, some researchers were concerned about the design of the trial.
 We need more research into electric field treatment before we know how helpful it may be for brain tumours.

 The main ingredients of the drug Sativex are tetrahydrocannabinol (THC) and cannabidiol (CBD).
 Both of these come from the cannabis (marijuana) plant.
 An early trial is looking at Sativex with temozolomide for glioblastoma multiforme that has come back after treatment.
 The researchers want to find out how well this combination of treatment works and what the side effects are.
 The trial has closed to recruitment and we are waiting for the results.